jgyates/genmon/README.md

 Internally, the javascript, calls to the genserv.py app, which communicates with genmon.py via private socket calls.

+The highlight colors in the web interface will change color based on the generator status (running, ready, exercise).

 # Hardware

 This project has been developed and tested with a Raspberry Pi 3 as the base platform.
 Since the serial port and network are the only external ports used, the program could be used on other platforms with minor modifications and testing.